oheimburger/codecard/functions/README.md

 First, we will set the HTTP method for the B shortpress by entering the following command.
 *Keep in mind that pausing for 2 seconds while typing will automatically enter the command.
 It may be easier to pre-type the commands elsewhere and copy-paste them into the window.*

 ```bash
 methodb1=GET
 ```

-CodeCard will confirm setting update as follows.
+Code Card will confirm setting update as follows.
 ```bash
 >>>
 Value saved for methodb1: GET